Blog

 When Quantcast customers are designing their ad campaigns, they can choose from trillions of different combinations of audience traits, inventory attributes, and campaign goals.
-Ara, the AI and machine learning engine that powers the Quantcast Platform, can reach specific audiences across hundreds of metro areas, thousands of domains, and millions of user interests, just to name a few.
+Ara, the AI and machine learning engine that powers the Quantcast Advertising Platform, can reach specific audiences across hundreds of metro areas, thousands of domains, and millions of user interests, just to name a few.
 With so many possible dimensions, it can be challenging for our customers to immediately understand the scope of the audience they are trying to reach, and how their campaign’s performance may change with their selected campaign configurations.
 To make this easier, pre-campaign forecasting provides our customers with an invaluable estimate of key performance indicators, like how many impressions their ad sets will likely deliver and what their audience reach will be with a given configuration.
 At Quantcast, we leverage our unique technical expertise and modeling techniques to construct a robust pre-campaign forecasting pipeline that can return a forecast based on trillions of data points in less than a few seconds.

 What exactly are we trying to forecast?